Human Microbiome and Cancer

 Breast cancer studies: As the gut microbiome may play a role in the etiology of breast cancer by regulating hormonal, metabolic, and immunologic pathways, we have been investigating the role of the fecal and oral microbiome in relation to breast cancer risk in case-control and prospective studies.

 Cross-sectional studies of the microbiome and cancer risk factors: The microbiome may be related to cancer risk through changes related to cancer risk factors.
 In order to comprehensively study the association between the oral microbiome and extensive cancer risk factors, including tobacco use, alcohol consumption, and periodontal disease, we conducted an oral microbiome analysis of individuals aged 14-69 within the 2009-2012 cycles of NHANES.
-The alpha and beta diversity data is publicly available on the NHANES website, while the raw sequencing files, amplicon sequence variant tables, and the read count and relative abundance data are available within the Research Data Center.
+The alpha and beta diversity data are publicly available on the NHANES website, while the raw sequencing files, amplicon sequence variant tables, and the read count and relative abundance data are available within the Research Data Center.
 The data for the quality control samples in each sequencing batch are available in SRA.
+(Vogtmann E et al. Representative oral microbiome data for the US population: the National Health and Nutrition Examination SurveyExit Disclaimer.
+Lancet Microbe 2022.)

 DCEG investigators are evaluating and standardizing fecal and oral sample collection protocols to reliably measure the human microbiome in the context of large-scale population studies.
 Several issues are being considered, such as, preservation of a microbial signature, stability of samples under field conditions, preservation of samples to maximize multi ‘omics assays, and long-term storage of samples in the freezer.